andrewjwoodhouse/Katana/README.md

 "ClearText" - clear the output window
-"ClearCanvas" - clear the graphic canvas
+"ClearCanvas" - clear the graphic canvas "CanvasBackgroundColor" - set the graphic canvas background color to that specified.
+Example:
+CanvasBackgroundColor(Black)

 "Sleep" - sleep for the period specified (in milliseconds - e.g. sleep(5000) sleeps for 5s)